When I went to Ksamil last August, I was taken aback by the number of people. I have never been to a busier beach destination.

 And the Blue Eye (Syri i Kaltër) is one of the country’s most famous natural attractions, due to its unbelievably clear, bright blue water.

-The walking path runs along the coast from the entrance to the town (the first bus stop when coming from Saranda) all the way to Ksamil Beach.
-I loved walking along here to get my steps in, this was at 07:50 am in August.
+This walking path runs along the coast from the entrance to the town (the first bus stop when coming from Saranda) all the way to Ksamil Beach.
+I loved walking along here to get my steps in; this was at 07:50 am in August.

 Stay & eat

 If I’m going back to stay in Ksamil, I would book a hotel somewhere close to the water between Bora Bora and Lori Beach.
-That way you’re in a quieter area but still within an easy walk of all the best beaches.
+That way, you’re in a quieter area but still within an easy walk from all the best beaches.

 🛏️ I love the location and value you get at Melina’s Seaside Retreat.
 The rooms are big, bright and clean.
 I also really like the look of the rooms at Koko Hotel, although it is located on a busier street.
 What is nice is that most hotels in Ksamil include a good breakfast.